John V, Lord of Arkel

-John V, Lord of Arkel (11 September 1362 in Gorinchem – 25 August 1428 in Leerdam) was Lord of Arkel, Haastrecht and Hagestein and stadtholder of Holland, Zeeland and West Frisia.
+John V, Lord of Arkel (11 September 1362 – 25 August 1428) was Lord of Arkel, Haastrecht and Hagestein and stadtholder of Holland, Zeeland and West Frisia.
 He was a son of Lord Otto of Arkel and his wife, Elisabeth of Bar-Pierrepont.

 He acquired the Lordship of Haastrecht in 1380 and Hagestein in 1382.
 When he inherited Arkel from his father in 1396, he became a member of the court council of the Count of Holland.

+Career

 During the reign of Albert I, the county suffered from a series of conflicts known as the Hook and Cod wars.
 John V sided with Albert I and the Cods.
 However, during a campaign in West Frisia, John V came into conflict with Albert's son, William VI, who sided with the Hooks.
 The murder of Aleid van Poelgeest may also have played a role in their animosity.

 Albert informed his father that John was no longer a faithful ally and John declared himself independent and refused to participate in further campaigns against the Frisians.
 This triggered the Arkel War, in which William VI conquered Arkel.
-John V lost his land and spent the years 1415-1426 in captivity.
+John V lost his land and spent the years 1415–1426 in captivity.

+Death

 John V died in Leerdam in 1428.
 His son William inherited his claim on the Land of Arkel.